 Distribution in Ireland: Widespread and relatively common over much of Ireland.

 Habits: A fairly common non-predatory species which feeds on mildews on deciduous trees.
-Its arboreal habits mean it can be difficult to find if seoely relying on visual searching and beating the lower branches of trees over a tray or white sheet can be more productive.
+Its arboreal habits mean it can be difficult to find if solely relying on visual searching, so beating the lower branches of trees over a tray or white sheet is usually more productive.
 Overwintering sites include bark crevices of deciduous trees, among Ivy and sometimes among coniferous trees and shrubs such as Scots Pine and Lawson Cypress.
 Occasionally, it can also be found among leaf litter or on shleterd faces of walls and stonework.